D-Whipp/interview-questions/html/html-interview-questions.md

 ## What is the advantage of collapsing white space?

-In HTML, a blank sequence of whitespace characters is treated as a single space character, Because the browser collapses multiple spaces into a single space character and this helps a developer to indent lines of text without worrying about multiple spaces and maintain readability and understandability of HTML codes.
+In HTML, a blank sequence of whitespace characters is treated as a single space character, Because the browser collapses multiple spaces into a single space character; a developer to indent lines of text without worrying about multiple spaces and maintain readability and understandability of HTML codes.

 ## What are HTML Entities?

 In HTML some characters are reserved like ‘<’, ‘>’, ‘/’, etc. To use these characters in our webpage we need to use the character entities called HTML Entities.
-Below are a few mapping between the reserved character and its respective entity character to be used.
+A browser may confuse a less than symbol (<) with a tag so we use HTML Entities to display the less than symbol without causing confusion.
+Examples: &lt; or &#60;

 ## What are different types of lists in HTML?

+There are ordered and unordered lists.

+-   ordered provides numbering with the list items and is written with <ol></ol>
+-   unordered provides bullet points with the list items and is written with <ul></ul>

 ## What is the ‘class’ attribute in HTML?